HLSources/afterburner-game-clone/utils/binaries/nightfire-model-compiler-legacy/readme.md

-I received these files way back in about about 2007, and luckily still have them on my computer. studiomdl_new.exe is an updated version of studiomdl.exe that is actually able to compile SMD files that the converter spits out.
-I think this is just from the HLSDK, and that the original studiomdl.exe here is for the original version of Nightfire?
+I received these files way back in about about 2007, and luckily still have them on my computer. studiomdl.exe came with the converter, but doesn't seem to support compiling QCs that the converter produces. abstudiomdl is built specifically for Afterburner and is taken from the afterburner-compiletools repo.